Adult Virtual Events

 Information and Registration: Reference Department at 203-262-0626 ext.
 130

 All programs require registration unless otherwise noted.
 The majority of programs are sponsored by the Friends of the Southbury Public Library.
 Library programs are not funded by the town fiscal budget.
-Until further notice, all programs will be virtual except the Coloring Club.
+Until further notice, all programs will be virtual.
 For all adult programs requiring registration, registrants will receive an email with the Zoom links the morning of the program.

 Mystery Book Club

-This month we'll be discussing The Cuckoo's Calling by Robert Galbraith.
+This month we'll be discussing Devil in a Blue Dress by Walter Mosley.
 There will be copies available in hard copy at the circulation desk.
 Register here.

 Nonfiction Book Club

-This month we'll be discussing The Monk of Mokha by Dave Eggers.
+This month we'll be discussing So You Want to Talk About Race by Ijeoma Oluo.
 There will be copies available in hard copy at the circulation desk.
 Register here.

 Tuesday Fiction Book Club

-This month we'll be discussing Little Women by Louisa May Alcott.
+This month we'll be discussing White Horses by Alice Hoffman.
 There will be copies available in hard copy at the circulation desk.
 Digital ebooks and audiobooks are available through Hoopla.
 Register here.